ghkhashayar/docs/docs/widgets.md

   * [HasMany](./widgets/has-many.md)

 ## Extending widgets
-First you should prepare your project for [Custom Compile](./compile.md).
+First, you should prepare your project for [Custom Compile](./compile.md).

-Then you should register your widget vue components in `sanjab.js`:
+Then you should register your widget Vue components in `sanjab.js`:

 ```js
 require('sanjab');